laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/unit-projects/capstone-project-requirements.md

 #### Your application must:

-  - Utilize **at least one** new technology that was not taught during SEI Flex.
+  ☐ Utilize **at least one new technology** that was **not** taught during SEI FLEX.
-  - Have at least **one model with full crud capability OR something equally complex**.
-(You will need approval from a squad leader if your proposed application does not include full crud)
+  ☐ Have at least **one model with full crud capability OR something equally complex*** ☐ Be fully **deployed**

+  * You will need approval from an instructor if your proposed application does not include full crud
-  - Be fully deployed

 #### Repo requirements:

-- Readme will all the bells and whistles ( wireframe, screenshot, technology list, model details, future additions,  etc...)
+☐ **Readme** will all the bells and whistles
+ - Deployed Link
+ - Wireframes
+ - Screenshots
+ - Model details or ERD
+ - Technology list
+ - Future additions
+ - etc...

-- Frequent commits and clean, dry, code
+☐ Frequent **commits** and clean, dry, code

 #### Presentations Requirements:
-  - 5 - 7 min presentation starting with readme, ending in a full site demo
-  - Be prepared to give and receive written feedback from your peers
+  ☐ **5 - 7 min presentation** starting with readme, ending in a full site demo ☐ Be prepared to give and receive written feedback from your peers

 <br>

 ##### Here is [a guide](https://git.generalassemb.ly/SEIR-AM-RESOURCES/CAPSTONE_IDEAS) for suggested levels of complexity and some good advice on how you might get started.
-Please read through this guide fully before you start brainstorming.